 "That's what you're selling, right?
 Smoke and mirrors?"
 And then I spent 30 minutes explaining...

-He had already spent $2,500 to buy a shelf corporation that supposedly came "with $100,000 worth of credit already on it".
+He had already spent $2,500 to buy a shelf corporation that supposedly came with "$100,000 worth of credit already on it".
 But it didn't.
-Then he got more bad advice online, wasted more money to set up a virtual (fake) address and VoIP (fake) phone number for his phony business.
+Then he got more bad advice online, wasted more money to set up a virtual (fake) address and VoIP (fake) phone number for his manufactured (fake) business.
 Now he wants me to help him get payment history put onto his report so he can achieve REAL credit — credit he probably has no intention of ever paying off.